 agency representatives including Alaska 4-H Volunteer Leaders Organization and State Teen Organization members Essential

 Knowledge Skills & Abilities:

-Demonstrated skill in grant writing, communicating to various audiences and determining most appropriate vehicle to deliver targeted messages to specific audiences
+Demonstrated skill in communicating to various audiences and determining most appropriate vehicle to deliver targeted messages to specific audiences

 Understanding of youth development principles and concepts